kahmali/meteor-restivus/README.md

 - Operations on a single entity within the collection
 - `GET`, `PUT`, and `DELETE`

-A new collection will be created if one does not exist.
+### Collection

-### Collection Name
+The first - and only required - parameter of `Restivus.addCollection()` is a Mongo Collection.

-The first - and only required - parameter of `Restivus.addCollection()` is a **case-sensitive** string matching the name of the collection.
-So if the collection was created using `new Mongo.Collection('Items')`, its REST endpoints can be generated using `Restivus.addCollection('Items')`.
+Please check out the [Meteor docs](http://docs.meteor.com/#/full/collections) for more on creating collections.
+The `Meteor.users` collection will have [special endpoints] (#users-collection-endpoints) generated.

 ### Collection Options